SymfonyCasts/asset-mapper/sfcasts/lazy-controllers.md

 # Lazy Stimulus Controllers

-Okay, let me close a couple files.... and let's open up `/assets/controllers/goodbye-controller.js`.
-Pretend, for a moment, that this controller is really big and complex.
-Or, even more likely, let's say it imports some big third party package like `d3` for charts.
-But we're only using this on *some* pages.
+It's getting messy in here: let me close a few files... then open up `assets/controllers/goodbye-controller.js`.
+Pretend, for a moment, that this controller is really *big*.
+Or, more likely, it imports a big third-party package like `d3` for charts. *But*, we're only using this controller on *some* pages.

 Here's the deal.
-In order to register your controllers with Stimulus, all of these files are downloaded at runtime.
-So the page loads, Stimulus starts up, all of these files are downloaded, and anything they import is *also* downloaded.
-It's kind of wasteful if you're only going to be using this on a few pages.
-To fix that, above this, you can add a very special syntax - `/* stimulusFetch: 'lazy' */`.
-This is a very special thing we do in StimulusBundle, which instructs Stimulus to *not* download this JavaScript file or anything it imports until an element that matches this is on the page.
+In order to register your controllers with Stimulus, all of these files are downloaded immediately.
+So the page loads, Stimulus starts up, all of these files are downloaded, and any files they import are *also* downloaded.
+That's often ok, but if you're importing something *big*, that can be wasteful.

+To fix that, above the class, you can add a very special syntax - `/* stimulusFetch: 'lazy' */`.

+This works thanks to StimulusBundle.
+When it sees this, it instructs Stimulus to *not* download this JavaScript file or anything it imports *until* an element that matches this is on the page.

-A moment ago, if I searched for "goodbye", this was being loaded on the page load.
-But *now*, if I refresh and search for "goodbye, it's *not* there.
+Watch.
+Before making that change, if we searched for "goodbye", that controller *was* being loaded, even though it's not used.
+But *now*, refresh and search for "goodbye".
+It's *not* there!
 But check this out!
-Inspect this element on our `data-controller="hello"`.
-We're going to change that to `goodbye` and... boom!
+Inspect element on the `data-controller="hello"` element.
+Change that to `goodbye` and... boom!
 It works!
 You can see that it activated (that's what our `Goodbye controller!` does), and if we look at the Network tab, *now* it downloaded.
 I *love* this feature.

-This can also be done for third party packages.
-If you look in `/assets/controllers.json`...
-Turbo isn't a very good example of this, but if we had said `"fetch": "lazy"` on any of these, they would have the *same* behavior as our own controllers.
-And that's it!
-Easiest chapter *ever*.
-You can use that to keep your initial page lightweight in the event you have some Stimulus controllers that are only used in certain places.
+This can also be done for third-party packages.
+If you look in `assets/controllers.json`...
+Turbo isn't a very good example of this, but if we said `"fetch": "lazy"` on any of these, they would have the *same* behavior that we just saw.

-Next: Let's go through some tips for debugging when things *don't* work.
+That's it!
+Easiest chapter *ever*!
+Use this to keep your initial page lightweight if you have some heavy Stimulus controllers that are only used on certain page.

+Next: sometimes, deep sigh, things don't work.
+Let's learn a few tips to help identify what's wrong and how to fix it.